Why Sustainability Matters to the Future of Ayurveda

 For cultivated varieties, organic is one of the first qualities to look for when checking the sustainability of a product.
 This certification ensures the herbs were grown without the use of pesticides, synthetic fertilizers, GMOs, and other toxic substances.
 Organic agriculture promotes sustainable soil management, pollinator-friendly crops, and toxic-free run-off into nearby waterways.

-This concept addresses the human-sustainability of a product.
-Fairly traded means the people involved in growing, harvesting, and processing the herbs were paid a fair, living wage.
+This concept addresses the human sustainability of a product.
+When you see certified fair trade products, this means the people involved in growing, harvesting, and processing the herbs were paid a fair, living wage.